Laws // Lois

 Division 2.
 Members of Parliament

 Article 5.
-Each Member of Parliament serves one electoral district, is elected by and represents the residents of that district, and may be recalled by the residents of that district at any time.
-Every electoral district shall have a Member of Parliament.
+Each Member of Parliament serves one electoral district, and is elected by and represents the residents of that district.
+Every electoral district has a Member of Parliament.

 Members of Parliament are elected by universal suffrage by means of secret ballot.